An unconnected Melbourne band called Pastoral Symphony registered the name, preventing any follow-ups by the Love Machine project.

 The record appeared on regional surveys in a number of US cities, including Muncie Ind., Ogden Utah, and Hartford Conn. but reached only the outer edges of national US charts (90s-100s).

 Sources, further reading: 1.
-Details about the band are gleaned from a post at Colin Mason’s blog Opulent Conception which includes a detailed interview with lead vocalist Ray Mangigian along with other content.
-(2021: The blog post was here but is now marked as “open to invited readers only”.)
-2. See also Charles G. Hill’s useful notes on The Roosters and this song at his Single File pages.
+Details about the band are gleaned from a now unavailable post at Colin Mason’s blog Opulent Conception which included a detailed interview with lead vocalist Ray Mangigian along with other content.
+2. See also Charles G. Hill’s useful notes on The Roosters and this song at his Single File pages (defunct site, archived pages).
 3. Roosters singles discography at 45cat.com.
 4. Co-writer Michael Gordon has posted the song to YouTube along with his commentary.